skorch-dev/skorch/docs/user/huggingface.rst

 is why ``device`` defautls to ``None`` (thus telling skorch not to change the device).

+Models using :class:`.AccelerateMixin` cannot be pickled.
+If you need to save and load the net, either use :py:meth:`skorch.net.NeuralNet.save_params` and :py:meth:`skorch.net.NeuralNet.load_params`.

 To install accelerate_, run the following command inside your Python environment:

 .. code:: bash